 The text in 1386r2 is shown below (Because in the call on September 6th, the CR document 930r4 has provided some similar resolutions to the above pragraphs, in 1386r3 the revision is based on 930r4):

 The reporting phase is only present if the Sensing Measurement Report subfield within the Sensing Measurement Setup Request frame that resulted in the TB sensing measurement instance is set to 1.
 In this case, the transmission of Sensing Measurement Report frame is initiated by an MLME primitive.
 The sensing measurement reporting can be either immediate or delayed.

-In the reporting phase, the sensing transmitter which is a sensing initiator shall send a Sensing Report Trigger frame during the reporting phase and assign RUs to the sensing receiver which is a sensing responder to obtain a Sensing Measurement Report frame containing sensing measurement results.
-The sensing receiver which is a sensing responder shall provide a Sensing Measurement Report frame in the assigned RUs with either results obtained from the I2R NDP of the current measurement instance, when negotiated to deliver immediate feedback reporting, or results obtained from the I2R NDP of the previous measurement instance, when negotiated to deliver delayed feedback reporting.
+In the reporting phase, the sensing transmitter which is a sensing initiator shall send a Sensing Report Trigger frame during the reporting phase and assign an RU to the sensing receiver which is a sensing responder to obtain a Sensing Measurement Report frame containing sensing measurement result(s).
+The sensing receiver which is a sensing responder shall provide a Sensing Measurement Report frame in the assigned RU with either results obtained from the SI2SR NDP of the current measurement instance, when assigned in the measurement setup procedure to deliver the immediate feedback reporting, or results obtained from the SI2SR NDP of one or more previous measurement instances, when assigned in the measurement setup procedure to deliver the delayed feedback reporting (#555, #556, #867).

-For delayed reporting, sensing measurement reports of multiple sensing measurement setups of a sensing responder may be included in a single Sensing Measurement Report frame.
-When negotiated, the sensing initiator may assign RUs to obtain more than one sensing measurement report in a single Sensing Measurement Report frame.
-A sensing responder may optionally transmit more than one delayed measurement results during the assigned RUs sent by the sensing initiator in the Sensing Report Trigger frame.
+For delayed reporting, sensing measurement reports of multiple sensing measurement setups of a sensing responder may be included in a single Sensing Measurement Report frame of the reporting phase supporting the aggregated reporting.
+In this case, the sensing initiator may assign an RU to the sensing receiver which is a sensing responder to obtain more than one sensing measurement report in a single Sensing Measurement Report frame (#557, #627).
+A sensing responder may optionally transmit more than one delayed measurement result during the assigned RU sent by the sensing initiator in the Sensing Report Trigger frame.

+Whether the sensing measurement reports of the same sensing measurement setup of a sensing responder may be included in a single Sensing Measurement Report frame of the reporting phase is TBD (#867).

 Discussion ends.